asmodeus812/elearning/misc-tech-topic/docker-deep-dive.md

 Docker works with capabilities so that you can run containers as root, but strip out the root capabilities that you do not need.
-For example if the only root privilege your container needs is the ability to bind to low numbered network ports yo should start a container and drop all root capabilities then add back the `CAP_NET_BIND_SERVICE` capability.
+For example if the only root privilege your container needs is the ability to bind to low numbered network ports you should start a container and drop all root capabilities then add back the `CAP_NET_BIND_SERVICE` capability.
 Docker also imposes restrictions so that containers cannot re-add the removed capabilities back.

 ### Mandatory access control systems